Could SIBO be driving your gut symptoms?

 How do you get SIBO?

-There are multiple causes of small intestine bacterial overgrowth but significant factors include:
+There are multiple causes of small intestine bacterial overgrowth but significant risk factors include:

 - slow gut transit caused by poor diet